-Use Chrome in Ubuntu on Windows Subsystem Linux
+Use Google Chrome in Ubuntu on Windows Subsystem Linux

-This is a specific usecase for using Chrome in Ubuntu on WSL.
+This is a specific usecase for installing Google Chrome in Ubuntu on WSL.

 There’s a nice post from Greg Brisebois on getting set up for Selenium in WSL and this is partly pulled from there, if you want to use it for Selenium then check out his post.

 ℹ Prerequisites for this is that you are already set up to use GUIs on WSL, if you’ve not done that then check out this post.

 Here’s a video detailing the process:

 Dependencies, make sure you’re up to date first: